MarcelBolten/go-noto-elabftw/README.md

 ## Build

-If you want to _build_ the fonts yourself, create a virtual environment (venv) and run the script you want:
+If you want to _build_ the fonts yourself, create a virtual environment (venv) and run the script:

 ```
 python -m venv venv_fonty
 source venv_fonty/bin/activate
-./temporal_fonts.sh  # generates GoNotoAncient.ttf and GoNotoCurrent.ttf
-./regional_fonts.sh  # generates GoNoto[AfricaMiddleEast|EuropeAmericas|...].ttf
+./scripts/eLab_fonts.sh
 deactivate
 ```